adfinis/adsy-trainings/kubernetes-workshop/6001_basics/modul_basics_6001_01_slides.md

 ## Replication Controller

-Manages a set of pods
+Manages a set of Pods

-* configurable number of Replicas
+* Configurable number of Replicas
-* even useful when `replicas=1`
+* Even useful when `replicas=1`

 Will be replaced by Deployments/ReplicaSets